viaacode/ensemble-rewrite-test/README.md

 # ensemble-rewrite-test

-Tests the rewrite methods of MH
+Tests the rewrite methods of MH.

 ## Goal

 This code tests the MH API to:
 - List children within an ensemble
 - Delete a child from an ensemble